 Supported Independent Living is a package of NDIS supports designed to help a person with a disability live as independently as possible in a shared living arrangement.
-There are also other NDIS options that may be available to support you to live more independently at home.

-The NDIS indicates that SIL is best suited to people who need "significant assistance everyday".
+The NDIS indicates that SIL is "best suited for participants who have high support needs, and require a significant amount of assistance throughout the day."
 It may be ideal for you if you require significant person-to-person support to live independently.

-SIL can include all the supports you need to be independent and learn skills in a home environment.
+SIL can include all the supports you need to be completely independent in a home environment.
 This might include personal care, assistance with daily tasks or help to get around.

-The amount of SIL funding included in an NDIS Plan depends on the level of support you need to live independently in a home shared with other NDIS participants.
+The amount of SIL funding included in an NDIS Plan depends on the level of support you need to live independently in the housing option of your choice.